 The Incredible Pain-Killing Powers of Orgasm

 It’s difficult to harness the feel-good effects of sex when rheumatoid arthritis is in the room.
-We’ve got some strategies for getting in the mood and finding the pleasure that can trump your pain.
+We’ve got strategies.

 When you’re managing the crushing fatigue and painful joints that come with rheumatoid arthritis (RA), sex is often one of the first parts of your life to fall by the wayside.
 It’s yet another thing to do rather than an experience to enjoy.
 But there’s good reason to find your way back to passion.
 Not only does physical intimacy help you feel less alone, but research shows that a good orgasm can also ease your pain (in the best possible way).